Watts-Lab/task-mapping/tasks/Ultimatum game (various versions).md

 # References
 > Task Description: https://en.wikipedia.org/wiki/Ultimatum_game

-# Stimuli
-## The visual components
-> Document or generate the visual stimuli seen by participants when performing this task.
-Provide screenshots or illustrations.

 ## Materials for alternative versions of the experiment
 >  competitive ultimatum game : there are many proposers and the responder can accept at most one of their offers: With more than three (naïve) proposers the responder is usually offered almost the entire endowment